wp-plugins/add-external-media/readme.txt

 1. Upload the extracted plugin folder and contained files to your /wp-content/plugins/ directory
 2. Activate the plugin through the "Plugins" menu in WordPress

+== Frequently Asked Questions ==
+= Does this plugin import the actual external media content into the library? = No, external media attachments just contain URL references to the original resources

 == Screenshots ==
 1. Enter the url and size of the external media you'd like to add to the media library here